Outside, Inside: Masha Melnik Captures Spirit of Nature From Within

 There is an old saying referring to the profound connection Russians have with their geography that reflects a universal theme those of us who appreciate nature can easily identify with.
 “Everyone loves the tree that gives him shelter,” goes the adage.

-Masha Melnik, a native of Saint Petersburg, Russia, who now calls South Florida home, distils the proverb to its purest essence through soaring photo murals which capture the natural environment in all its grandeur.
+Masha Melnik, a native of Saint Petersburg, Russia, who now calls South Florida home, distills the proverb to its purest essence through soaring photo murals which capture the natural environment in all its grandeur.
 Her poetic imagery transports viewers to breathtaking scenes far from the hectic bustle and din typical of big city life.

 But don’t confuse her work with that of traditional landscape photographers whose boundaries Melnik gracefully ventures beyond with a distinctly unique eye.